CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 SmtpUTF8Mailbox and rfc822Name will never match.

-Comparison of SmtpUTF8Mailbox values with internationalized email addresses requires additional setup steps for domain part and Local-part.
+Comparison of SmtpUTF8Mailbox values with internationalized email addresses from other sources (such as received email messages, user input, etc.) requires additional setup steps for domain part and Local-part.
 The initial preparation for the email address to compare with the SmtpUTF8Mailbox value is to remove any phrases, comments, and "<" or ">" characters.